Self-Help group revives traditional millet, supports youth education and supports for other emergencies in the villageStory

 Photograph by Sanjay Kumar Baral

-Maina Jhodia, President of Maa Mahalakshmi talks about the confidence they got from getting the loan, “This loan helped us in many ways, like helping people in need of money during an emergency and boosted our confidence to take up farming and become successful farmers.
+Maina Jhodia, President of Maa Mahalakshmi, talks about the confidence they got from the loan, “This loan helped us in many ways, like helping people in need of money during an emergency and boosted our confidence to take up farming and become successful farmers.
 By cultivating this cereal, we have been able to bring it back as a profitable crop for those farmers who want to invest in it.
-In some ways, our efforts to grow Suan has helped to bring back a fast disappearing, traditional grain as part of the people’s diet.”
+In some ways, our efforts to grow Suan has helped bring back a fast disappearing, traditional grain as part of people’s diet.”

 Maina Jhodia, President of the Maa Mahalakshmi Self Help Group with her child.